 The Master of Arts in art program is designed to provide candidates with advanced artistic development and professional growth as well as prepare candidates for further graduate study.

-Coursework in the studio discipline is structured to meet your needs whenever possible while maintaining a strong academic foundation.
-Studio disciplines include ceramics, drawing, metalsmithing/jewelry, painting, printmaking and sculpture.
-You will work closely with both your instructional faculty and Master's Committee to develop a focused body of artworks designed to assist you in your pursuit of a terminal degree program in art or other professional aspirations.
+Coursework in the studio disciplines is structured to meet your needs while centering on an individual investigation of your artistic practice.
+Students are able to cross boundaries and investigate our studio disciplines: ceramics, drawing, design, metalsmithing, painting, printmaking and sculpture.
+You will work closely with both your instructional faculty and Master's Committee to develop a focused body of artwork designed to assist you in your pursuit of a terminal degree program in art or other professional aspirations.

-The Department of Art faculty consists of 16 full-time teaching artists and scholars dedicated to excellence in scholarship and creative activity.
-Our faculty members have received national recognition for their scholarship and artwork.
-They have extensive teaching experience to provide you the kind of personal attention that helps ensure a successful academic experience at Eastern.
+The Department of Art faculty consists of 14 time teaching artists and historians dedicated to excellence in scholarship and creative activity.
+Our faculty members have received national and international recognition for their scholarship and artwork.
+They have extensive teaching experience to provide you the kind of mentorship that helps ensure a successful academic experience at Eastern.

 As a graduate student, you will have 24/7 access to the Department of Art studio facilities.
-The art department facilities include: The Burl Ives Studio Hall, a building with private studios for graduate students and faculty and a large critique gallery; the Doudna Fine Arts Center, a state-of-the-art 269,380-square foot performance and teaching complex for the departments of Art, Music and Theatre Arts; instructional spaces for the art department including well-equipped studio labs for printmaking, painting, drawing, metalsmithing, ceramics, sculpture and art education.
-Art history instructional spaces include two multimedia lecture classrooms and a seminar room.
+The art department facilities include the Burl Ives Studio Hall with private studios for graduate students and faculty as well as a large critique gallery, and the Doudna Fine Arts Center, a state-of-the-art performance and teaching complex for the departments of Art, Music and Theatre Arts.
+The Department of Art & Design has well-equipped studio labs for printmaking, painting, drawing, design, metalsmithing, ceramics, sculpture and art education.

 The art department is further complemented by the Tarble Arts Center, a major regional art center.
 Every academic year, the Tarble Arts Center and Department of Art bring a series of visiting artists to campus.
-Besides attending the public lecture/presentation or, if scheduled, participating in a workshop, you will have the opportunity to interact with many of the visiting artists through individual or group graduate critiques.
+Besides attending public lectures and presentations, or participating in a workshop, you will have the opportunity to interact with many of the visiting artists through individual or group graduate critiques.